A Friend Wants To Compare Views

 The original Political Compass has real problems.

 The Political Compass test has been around since 2001.
 Millions of people have taken it.
-It's also been systematically criticized by political scientists, researchers, and journalists for more than two decades.
-We read those criticisms and built something better.
+It's also been systematically criticized by political scientists, researchers, and journalists for over two decades.
+I decided to make something better.

 What's wrong with the original test